BigPay vs Wise Comparison for Malaysia 2023

 BigPay ReviewGo to Wise

-Both BigPay and Wise offer low fees and near-instant transfers on some currency routes, and both are regulated and licensed.
+Both BigPay and Wise offer international debit cards, and payments with low fees and near-instant transfers on some currency routes, and both are regulated and licensed.
 In addition to international money transfers, BigPay also offers services such as personal loans and budget management tools.
-While Wise doesn’t offer these services, they offer business accounts with several business features that BigPay does not.
+While Wise doesn’t offer these services, Wise has multi-currency holding accounts with broad international features, and uses mid-market exchange rates.

 Whether BigPay or Wise is the best for you will depend on the specific services and features that you need.

-Wise is for those who travel often and spend internationally.
-You can hold and exchange 50+ currencies with Wise account, and spend internationally in 170+ countries with Wise debit card.
+Wise has powerful features for those who travel often and spend internationally.
+You can hold and exchange 40+ currencies with a Wise accountt, and spend internationally in 150+ countries with Wise debit card.

 BigPay ReviewGo to Wise